epywiki/epywiki/README.md

 5. Users can then use their emails and passwords to login.
 6. The forgot password logic hasnt been implemented.

-> Note: The system is not in its final stages and doesnt work as expected.Comments and contributions are highly welcomed.
+> Note: The system is in its early stages and doesnt work as expected.Comments and contributions are highly welcomed.

 ## Epidemiological Data